MattMcGlade123/jobstuff/2025/faceit-mattmcglade/README.md

 Using Next15 I focused on splitting the code up into seperate reusable components.
 NextJS also uses server and client components so that allowed me to fetch data server side.
 I then took that data and updated the Redux object so that the data could be shared throughout the app.

-I like to split components up into logic and structure as if keeps these things seperate.
-I also like to add resuable code into its own file so it can be reused but also makes it easier to test.
+I like to split components up into logic and structure as it keeps these things seperate.
+This allows the logic to be shared if we have multiple layouts that behave the same.

 As the data returned from the API didn't have any authors, I added some with mock data.
 The API also doesn't split into pages so I used the 'skip' feature to allow me to calculate the current and next page.

 ## Adding a New Post

 I added a component called 'MockAddingItem'.
 This sits in a fixed position and only is used to demostrate a new post being added which is why it remains unstyled.
 It adds the same data as I fetch making another API call was unnecessary for the demo

+## Notes

+I noticed a issue CLS on mobile.
+The reason behind this is because during the lighthouse test, its rerendering the page and causing the auther details to change as they are added dynamically.
+In a real site, the data would be returned from the endpoint and we'd not have this issue